uzairanjum/uzairanjum/README.md

-### " Success is a lousy teacher.
-It seduces smart people into thinking they can't lose."<br> "Bill Gates"
+### "Success is a lousy teacher.
+It seduces smart people into thinking they can't lose." - Bill Gates.

 💫 About Me: